PixelRPG/sprite-font-generator/README.md

 # Sprite Font Generator

 A straightforward tool designed to convert web fonts into sprite fonts.
-At present, it only supports the [ark-pixel-font](https://github.com/TakWolf/ark-pixel-font) and [fusion-pixel-font](https://github.com/TakWolf/fusion-pixel-font).
-However, plans are underway to broaden its capabilities to encompass various web fonts in the near future.
+At present, it only supports [ark-pixel-font](https://github.com/TakWolf/ark-pixel-font).
 ## Usage

-At the moment, we don't have a user interface in place.
-However, you can easily toggle between fonts using the arrow left and right keys.
-Additionally, to activate the debug mode, simply press F1 on your keyboard.
-To save the sprite font, simply right-click on the canvas and select Save image as....
-Please note that this functionality is confirmed to work in Chrome.
-In the future, we plan to introduce a dedicated user interface for this purpose.
+Choose a font from the dropdown and click the download button get download the sprite font.

 ## Development